 Make a Referral

-Welcare provides emotional and practical support to children and families experiencing temporary or long-term challenges.
+Welcare provides emotional and practical support for children and families experiencing temporary or long-term challenges.
 This includes parents, carers, children, siblings who may not be the primary service user, grandparents and help with extended family members to help build and strengthen family networks.

 Any family with at least one child up to the age of 13 can receive support from Welcare and we will assess what help we are able to provide on a case by case basis.